jecki/PyPlotter/README.md

 - you need a plotting package that works with jython in the java virtual machine

+- you need a Python plotting package that can be transpiled to Javascript (see [transcrypt.org](https://www.transcrypt.org) to be run in an Internet-Browser

 - you need a lightweight graph plotting package with small footprint